The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: A non-relativistic insight from random matrices

-\section{A numerical algorithm}
+\subsection{A numerical algorithm}

 The discretized Eigenvalue analysis in \cite{soren} (but also \cite{rom}) allows us to make an estimate of \eqref{vlasov2} initializing it close to a fluctuating equilibrium and seeing at every step if something like “an ideal hydrodynamic evolution” is maintained on average even at gradients of $\beta_\mu$ where a typical Boltzmann configuration would be far away from the hydrodynamic regime.
 The algorithm is summarized as follows \begin{description} \item[(i)] Start with an average $\ave{T_{\mu \nu}}$.
-Create an ensemble $\ensemble{f}$ of configurations in every cell $x_i,p_i$
+Create an ensemble $\ensemble{f}$ of configurations in every cell $x_i,p_i$ using equation \eqref{zubpart} for $P[f(x_i, p_i)]$, with a sample $\ensemble{T_{\mu \nu}} \sim \ensemble{p_\mu p_\nu}$ This can be done from a Metropolis type algorithm, with $\beta_\mu$ being Lagrange multipliers.